Mexico Travel Warning

-Michoacán: Morelia is a major city/travel destination in Michoacán - Defer non-essential travel to the state of Michoacán except the cities of Morelia and Lázaro Cardenas and the area north of federal toll road 15D, where you should exercise caution.
+Michoacán: Morelia is a major city/travel destination in Michoacán - Defer non-essential travel to the state of Michoacán except the cities of Morelia and Lázaro Cardenas, and the area north of federal toll road 15D, where you should exercise caution.
 U.S. government employees are prohibited from traveling by land in Michoacán except on federal toll road 15D during daylight hours.
-Flying into Morelia and Lázaro Cardenas is the recommended method of travel.
-Attacks on Mexican government officials, law enforcement and military personnel, and other incidents of organized crime-related violence, have occurred throughout Michoacán.
-Armed members of some self-defense groups maintain roadblocks and, although not considered hostile to foreigners or tourists, are suspicious of outsiders and should be considered volatile and unpredictable.
-Some self-defense groups in Michoacán are reputed to be linked to organized crime.
+Flying into Morelia and Lázaro Cardenas is permitted for U.S. government personnel.
+Please see above for general conditions for travel in Mexico.

 Morelos: Cuernavaca is a major city/travel destination in Morelos - Exercise caution in the state of Morelos.
 Defer non-essential travel on any roads between Huitzilac in the northwest corner of the state and Santa Marta, Estado de Mexico, including the Lagunas de Zempoala National Park and surrounding areas.
 Please see above for general conditions for travel in Mexico.

 Nayarit: The Riviera Nayarit coast, including the cities of Tepic, Xalisco, and San Blas, is a major travel destination in Nayarit - U.S. government personnel may travel to Riviera Nayarit, San Blas, Santa María del Oro, Tepic, and Xalisco using major highways.
 Intercity travel at night is prohibited for U.S. government personnel.
-Defer non-essential travel to areas of the state of Nayarit that border the states of Sinaloa or Durango, as well as all rural areas and secondary highways.
+Defer non-essential travel to other areas of the state.